Using HTTP Methods in RESTful APIs

 POST

-The POST verb is most-often utilized to 'create' new resources.
-In particular, it's used to create subordinate resources.
-That is subordinate to some other (e.g. parent) resource.
-In other words, when creating a new resource, POST to the parent and the service takes care of associating the new resource with the parent, assigning an ID (new resource URI), etc.
+The POST method is used to create new resources.
+When creating a subordinate resource, POST to the parent resource, and the service will handle associating the new resource with the parent and assigning an ID.

-On successful creation, return HTTP status 201, returning a Location header with a link to the newly-created resource with the 201 HTTP status.
+On successful creation, return HTTP status 201 with a Location header containing a link to the newly created resource.

-The POST is neither safe nor idempotent.
-It is therefore recommended for non-idempotent resource requests.
-Making two identical POST requests will most-likely result in two resources containing the same information.
+POST is neither safe nor idempotent.
+Making two identical POST requests will likely result in two resources containing the same information.

 Examples: